• Skip to primary navigation

 • Reheat egg muffins in the microwave for about 30-40 seconds.
 If it's not hot enough after 30 seconds, put it in for another 10 seconds.

-• These baked eggs can be served warm as is, with ketchup, or cut into pieces and sprinkled with salt and pepper, similar to how you would eat a scrambled egg.
+• Baked eggs can be served warm as is, with ketchup, or cut into pieces and sprinkled with salt and pepper, similar to how you would eat a scrambled egg.

 • These baked eggs are thin enough to use to make egg and cheese breakfast sandwiches.
 All you need to do is make a sandwich by placing the baked egg with a slice of your favorite cheese (I love cheddar, but my kids prefer American cheese) in between two halves of an English muffin and air frying it for a few minutes.
 So easy!